 While playing for the Broncos, Putzier made 77 receptions for a total of 1,087 yards.
 During his last two seasons with the Broncos, he caught 73 of his 77 passes and 1,053 of his total yards.

 Putzier will be a great asset to the Texans offense.
 As a former college receiver, Putzier has some great hands that are sure to be utilized by Texans QB David Carr.
 The Texans surely need some help when it comes to good hands too, since they have lost two of their best wide receivers to free agency.

 Putzier also averages 14.1 per

 reception over the course of his career and will be a real threat to linebackers

 who are looking to stop him from crossing the first down marker.

-yards returning punts for the team, but don’t be looking for the Texans to use
+The newest addition to the Texans doesn't just have experience from the line of scrimmage, either.
+During the 2003 season with the Broncos, Putzier averaged 16 yards returning punts for the team, but don't be looking for the Texans to use him for that purpose.

 The Texans have done well adding several new offensive weapons to the team with the signing of Putzier and wide receiver Kevin Walter, all while eager fans are counting the days until the first pick of the draft when the Texans are expected to add running back Reggie Bush to the offensive arsenal.